IVRPowers/blog/content/post/products/video-recording.md

 ###	Step 3.
 MP4 / RAW on demand access

 All Video Stream in RAW can only be played by the Video Gateway convertor or dual-player.
-To get a unique file in MP4 (video & audio) or MP3 (audio) you can ask the Video Recording Service to generate it from the S3 bucket.
-This format can played on most existing video players and is easier to manage and store in an external system if required.
-The MP4 file includes both the agent and the user video mixed.
+To get a unique file in MP4 (video & audio) you can ask the Video Recording Service to generate it.
+The MP4 format can played on most existing video players and is easier to manage; it includes both the agent and the user video mixed.

 ###	Step 4.
 SSH / FTP batch exportation

-Most quality insurance process in a Contact Center can require to play, access and export in MP4 / MP3 a specific conversation, the video recording service allow to make a batch exportation using an SSH or FTP from the S3 bucket.
+Most quality insurance process in a Contact Center can require to play, access and export in MP4 / MP3 a list of video calls / conversations, the video recording service enables to make a batch exportation using an SSH or FTP from the S3 bucket.

 ###	Step 5.
 API content access

 Customers can have access to manage their own contents in order to get RAW or MP4 files recorded for external usages or other systems.
-Each service has an account and all functions are running over AWS secure API and secure tools.
+Each service has an account and all functions are running over AWS / API and secure S3 tools.

 ##	Key Benefits
 ---

-###	Real-time Video Recording
+###	Real-time Recording

-You can record all your calls in real time from the video gateway and access your archives immediately once released in the RAW format used by our WebRTC gateways.
+You can record all your video calls in real time from the video gateway and access your archives immediately once released in the RAW format used by our WebRTC gateways.

 ###	Storage Distribution